anproagile/redux-bundler/README.md

     'selectUserState',
     userState => userState.loggedIn
   ),
-  doLogin: name => ({ type: 'USER_LOGGED_IN', payload: name })
+  doLogin: () => ({ type: 'USER_LOGGED_IN' })
 }
 ```

 In this way you group related reducers, selectors, action creators.
 Redux-bundler then takes bundles like this and combines them all into a store and pre-binds and attaches everything to the _redux store itself_.

-For example, simply by naming a function on the exported object `selectIsLoggedIn` redux-bundler when given this bundle with add a method to the store itself that can call without arguments like this: `store.selectIsLoggedIn()` that returns the result of that selector given the current redux state.
+For example, simply by naming a function on the exported object `selectIsLoggedIn` redux-bundler when given this bundle will add a method to the store itself that can be called without arguments like this: `store.selectIsLoggedIn()` that returns the result of that selector given the current redux state.

 Similarly, action creators start with `do` and get pre-bound and attached to the store so all you have to do is call `store.doLogin()` to dispatch the action creator on the store.